Parascript the Company

 For example, Parascript check recognition software has improved check processing accuracy from 50 percent to 90 percent on average for banks and financial institutions throughout the U.S. and abroad.
 Parascript software solutions have reduced data entry labor by as much as 95 percent while also improving consistency and accuracy, saving our clients billions of dollars.

-In the late 1980s, venture capitalists from Astarte, a Boulder-based business incubator, first visited the Soviet Union in search of new investment opportunities.
-They found a team of scientists at the elite Soviet Academy of Sciences working on a theory that a computer could actually read handwriting — something the most sophisticated software companies in the world could not achieve!
+In the late 1980s, venture capitalists from Astarte, a Boulder-based business incubator, visited the Soviet Union in search of new investment opportunities.
+They found a team of scientists at the elite Soviet Academy of Sciences working on a theory that a computer could read handwriting — something the most sophisticated software companies in the world could not achieve.
 By combining this theory with proprietary pattern-recognition technology, a Soviet- American joint venture called ParaGraph was born — one of the first companies created under the then-new policy of Perestroika.